 I have also contributed to Waging Nonviolence’s coverage of under-reported international campaigns in overlooked parts of the world, editing stories from sub-Saharan Africa, Eastern Europe, Southeast Asia and Latin America.

 In particular, I specialize in identifying and developing talented emerging voices.
-Many young journalists, activists and scholars got their start writing for Waging Nonviolence before moving on to more mainstream publications and even books.
+Many young journalists, activists and scholars got their start writing for Waging Nonviolence before moving on to larger publications and even books.

 I have also been fortunate to work with many respected activists and organizers with decades of experience.
 My role as editor in these situations is oftentimes to help them tell stories that connect the past to the present, offering lessons for those engaged in similar struggles today.

 The two writers I’ve worked with the most over the years are longtime organizer George Lakey and antiwar activist Frida Berrigan.
-Both have long-running columns on Waging Nonviolence that became books.
-In Frida’s case, I co-edited her book, “It Runs in the Family,” which was published by OR Books in 2013.
+In addition to their many articles for Waging Nonviolence, I’ve also edited their memoirs.
+George’s is set to be published by Seven Stories Press in Fall 2022.
+Frida’s was published by OR Books in 2013.